Comes from a place of safety and security that only a home can bring

 - Designate appropriate staff to support committee work.

-- As appropriate, attend committee meetings and assist committee members in completing their duties.
+- As appropriate, attend committee meetings and ensure committee members complete their duties.

 - Work with Board President to develop annual plan for policy reviews.